Submit your work, meet writers and drop the ads. Become a member

 There were fewer people to dress and feed

-Thanks to child mortality.
+Thanks to childhood mortality.

 The middle-class were few and greedy,

-Thanks to rampant poverty;
+Thanks to needs and poverty;

 We could find work and be employed,

-But tenure turned to workplace injury;
+But tenure turned to workplace injury.

 Illiteracy was common,